 Here's the thing.
 That's ALL I was doing.
 I was reading the information and then on to the next.
 My "real" life got in the way; work, family obligations, even changing the clocks back an hour was an excuse.
 Oh, and the suggestion to do something creative?
-I told myself that I wasn't a creative type so I chucked that notion out not even considering it.
+I told myself that I wasn't a creative type so I eliminated a whole bunch of opportunities.
 I had a litany of excuses and rationales to prohibit myself from changing my routine.

 Life stayed the same.

 Surprisingly, I wondered why my life never seemed to improve.
 Until one day, pardon the expression, I got sick and tired of being sick and tired.
 I looked around at the walls of my comfy home, from my comfy couch, iPad in my lap, and knew that as long as I stayed within the safety of those walls, nothing was going to change.
-Does this sound familiar?
+Sound familiar?

 The truth isn't always pretty.